ElianCodes/ElianCodes-frontend/content/blog/using-tailwind-with-sass-preprocessor.md

   - Front-end
 description: Using Sass as a tailwind preprocessor
 imgUrl: https://upload.wikimedia.org/wikipedia/commons/thumb/9/96/Sass_Logo_Color.svg/1200px-Sass_Logo_Color.svg.png
-longDescription: Found myself struggeling with tailwind config with sass preprocessor, so I figured I'd share a solution
+longDescription: Found myself struggling with tailwind config with sass preprocessor, so I figured I'd share a solution
 ---

 # Using Sass as a tailwindCSS preprocessor

-Today I fiddeled around with Tailwind @apply classes.
+Today I fiddled around with Tailwind @apply classes.
 I previously posted about a darkmode in combination with @apply classes and damn it goes well together.
 But I discovered a problem and got stuck on it for a while.
 It seems that when you're using tailwind without PostCSS 8, it doesn't compile the nested classes.
 So I searched for a fix.

 It seems that the [TailwindCSS documentation](<https://tailwindcss.com/docs/using-with-preprocessors>) has a page dedicated to this and it solves the problem in an ideal situation.
 But the codebase I used didn't use Postcss, so I had to find a workaround.